Spencer Torkelson Player Props: Tigers vs. Twins

 Spencer Torkelson At The Plate

-- Torkelson is hitting .238 with 16 doubles, seven home runs and 30 walks.
+- Torkelson leads Detroit in slugging percentage (.389) thanks to 24 extra-base hits.

-- Torkelson enters this game on a five-game hitting streak.
-In his last games, he's hitting .381 with two homers.
+- Torkelson will look to extend his six-game hitting streak.
+He's batting .381 with two homers over the course of his last outings.

-- Torkelson has reached base via a hit in 39 games this season (of 66 played), and had multiple hits in 17 of those games.
+- Torkelson has picked up a hit in 40 of 67 games this year, with multiple hits 17 times.

-- In 10.6% of his games this season, he has homered, and 2.5% of his trips to the dish.
+- In 10.4% of his games this season, he has gone deep, and 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.